Fear and loathing while climbing Moosedog Tower

 I recall the route started off well enough — a few quick, artistic moves over a jumble of boulders and there I was standing at the bottom of the climb staring up.
 In short order I found myself grabbing onto flakes of rock that appeared to grow incrementally smaller for every foot I grunted and wheezed my way skyward.
 Seventy-five feet above the earth’s surface, clinging to a vertical rock surface that even a mountain goat wouldn’t be caught dead on, I paused with my toes wedged into a narrow crack and my body pressed against the rock.

 So far, I had managed to remain calm.
 Just above me was a 5-foot overhang.
 I needed to find a way to somehow negotiate the obstacle.
-In theory, the solution was to hang from a crack in the roof of the overhang with one hand while reaching around and onto the rock face for a hand hold that was reportedly quite large, but for now out of sight.
-Once I had grasped this secure hold, I had been told, it was a simple matter to pull myself up and, from there, it was a straight-forward climb to the top.
+In theory, the solution was to hang from a crack in the roof of the overhang with one hand while reaching around and onto the rock face for a handhold that was reportedly quite large, but for now out of sight.
+Once I had grasped this secure hold, I had been told, it was a simple matter to pull myself up and, from there, it was a straightforward climb to the top.

-As I perched precariously contemplating my fate after a first failed attempt at this sequence of moves, all of my senses flooded out of every pore and corner of my soul with a blinding fury, opening the door for a heavy dose of FEAR followed by waves of PANIC.
+As I perched precariously contemplating my fate after a first failed attempt at this sequence of moves, all of my senses flooded out of every pore and corner of my soul with blinding fury, opening the door for a heavy dose of FEAR followed by waves of PANIC.
 This, in turn, sent vibrations through my legs causing them to shake and hop rather like an old Singer sewing machine.
 Although I had planned on staying put until help arrived, my newfound vibration technique began moving my feet laterally along a crack without any assistance from the rest of me.

 “Nice moves!” my friend screamed hysterically from above as I helplessly moonwalked, shimmied and toe-tapped my way into view.
 Meanwhile, quite a crowd had gathered below, no doubt truly amazed at the skill required to dance along such a tiny crack.

 I am not sure what possesses me at moments such as this when my life seems to be slipping away and out of control.
 Perhaps in this case it was the fact that the crack was disappearing and all those craning necks below were beginning to look far away.
-Perhaps it was the thought that I was now clear of the overhang, but onto a rock face that to my eyes appeared nearly smooth and unclimbable save for a few flakes, slivers and tiny fizzures.
-What I do know is that by using knee squeezes, lip jams and full body hugs, and by doing unspeakable things to the rock in the name of survival, I manage to squirm and whine my way the remaining 50 feet up to the top and survival.
+Perhaps it was the thought that I was now clear of the overhang, but onto a rock face that to my eyes appeared nearly smooth and unclimbable save for a few flakes, slivers and tiny fissures.
+What I do know is that by using knee squeezes, lip jams and full-body hugs, and by doing unspeakable things to the rock in the name of survival, I manage to squirm and whine my way the remaining 50 feet up to the top and survival.

 Respectful applause could be heard below, probably because after an hour, everyone was no doubt getting very impatient to climb and also because they were certainly very grateful that I hadn’t fallen on them.
-My friend clapped me on the back enthusiastically and gushed “That’s not an easy climb and you practically flew up it.
+My friend slapped me on the back enthusiastically and gushed “That’s not an easy climb and you practically flew up it.
 Clearly we need to try something much harder next time.”

 I know I should have said something to him, thanked him for the encouragement and support in making it up Moosedog Tower, but I was far too busy remembering how to tie a hangman’s knot with one hand while I had hold of his neck with the other.